-While traditional Irish music is completely appropriate for St. Patrick’s Day, sometimes, you want to listen to something that makes you want to pogo around like a lunatic.
-Thankfully, Ireland has a rich history of punk and rock bands, which we here at HollywoodLife have been compiled into a playlist below for your enjoyment.
+While traditional Irish music is entirely appropriate for St. Patrick’s Day, sometimes, you want to listen to something that makes you want to pogo around like a lunatic.
+Thankfully, Ireland has a rich history of punk and rock bands, and we here at HollywoodLife have compiled a playlist below for your enjoyment.
 While this list is by no means complete, there are plenty of groups to jam while drinking back a pint of your favorite Irish red ale safely at home until we get the go-ahead to return to the pubs.

-When it comes to Irish punk, a handful of bands immediately springs to mind.
-One of them, Stiff Little Fingers, formed in 1977, back in the first wave of punk.
+When it comes to Irish punk, a handful of bands immediately springs to mind for some oldheads—one of them, Stiff Little Fingers, formed in 1977 during the first wave of punk.
 The group still performs and records, though vocalist and guitarist Jake Burns is the only remaining original member.
 If you want to check them out, try spinning Nobody’s Heroes.
 It’s one of the best albums ever and perfect to play while drinking down some Bushmills with your mates on Zoom.

 Shane and the Pogues have been credited with creating a whole new subgenre of music: Celtic punk.
-This music was made popular in the States by groups like Dropkick Murphys, Flogging Molly, The Mahones, and more.
+This music was made popular in the States by groups like Dropkick Murphys, Flogging Molly, and more.
 Yes, the Dropkicks are technically not an Irish punk band (which is no surprise considering how much the group reps Boston.)
-The Beantown heroes play Irish-themed punk, but they’re so synonymous with St. Patrick’s Day, they even get made fun of for it.
+The Beantown heroes play Irish-themed punk, but they’re so synonymous with St. Patrick’s Day they even get made fun of for it.
 “Dropkick Murphys Chained Up In Basement Until Next St. Patrick’s Day,” claims The Hard Times, a satirical punk publication (think The Onion meets The Decline Of Western Civilization).
-The Murphys announced in 2021 that they’re relating their tenth studio album, Turn Up That Dial, in April, and would celebrate St. Patrick’s Day 2020 with their second consecutive virtual show.
+However, the Dropkick Murphy’s 2022 cover of “We Shall Overcome” was done in earnest and… it’s much better to listen to “Barroom Hero” instead.